cloudera-cemea/mlops-mlflow/lab_3_monitoring/README.md

 To answer questions such as data & concept drift and to add custom business logic to monitoring workflows, Model Metrics offer a customizable approach to monitor both REST API endpoints and batch inference processes.
 By integrating custom code, users can track specific performance indicators tailored to their models.

-### Setup Metrics Store and Prediction Function
+### Track Predictions and Custom Metrics Locally

 As long as Model Metrics are enabled for the Machine Learning Workbench, Cloudera deploys an embedded Postgres Database to store Model Metrics related data.
 See also <https://docs.cloudera.com/machine-learning/cloud/models/topics/ml-enabling-model-metrics.html>.
 To make use of the metrics store, decorate your prediction function with the Cloudera Model Metrics decorator.

+>[!Note] Model Metrics with Deployments from Registry
+>
+> With the current Workbench version `2.0.50-b52`, model deployments from registry are always done with an (auto-generated) decorated predict_with_metrics function.
+This allows any direct deployments from the registry to be used with the Model Metrics feature, unless the Workbench has Model Metrics feature disabled.

-The notebook [2a_predict_with_metrics.ipynb](2a_predict_with_metrics.ipynb) shows a full example how to set up a decorated prediction function, based on the example model from the previous labs.
+The notebook [2a_predict_with_metrics_locally.ipynb](2a_predict_with_metrics_locally.ipynb) shows a full example how to set up a decorated prediction function and test it locally, based on the example model from the previous labs:

 ```python
 import cml.metrics_v1 as metrics